wagnermarques00/Alura-HTML5-CSS3/README.md

 ## Studying at the moment:

-- HTML and CSS: mobile-first responsiveness
+- HTML and CSS: Mobile-first responsiveness